You are currently viewing Engineering Materials: A Comprehensive Guide

 2. Stainless Steel:

 Stainless steel is a corrosion-resistant alloy that contains iron, chromium, and varying amounts of other elements.
 Industries such as architecture, food processing, medical, and automotive actively utilize it.
-There are different types of stainless steel, each with its own unique properties:
+There are different types of stainless steel, each with its unique properties:

 Austenitic Stainless Steel (e.g., 304, 316, 321): These grades are highly corrosion-resistant, non-magnetic, and offer good formability and weldability.